How to Get the Most Out of Your Robot Vacuum

 Robot vacuums have only been around since 2002, but they’ve quickly gained legions of fans.
 And their popularity continues to grow.
 A California-based research firm predicts a 17.7 percent compound annual growth rate in robot vacuum market size between now and 2027 as more and more households purchase them.

 That’s hardly a surprise when you consider that robot vacuums essentially eliminate vacuuming as a household chore.
 But while robot vacuums are super low maintenance, it does help to choose the right robot vacuum for your unique needs.
 The perfect one for your house depends on square footage, flooring types and if you have kids or pets.
+Here are the best robot vacuums for the easiest cleaning ever.

 No matter which one you choose, there are steps worth taking to ensure they work their best.
 Here are nine tips to help you get the most out of your robot vacuum.